makrai/notes/chen24-odyssey-ser-chall.md

     * the Whisper model were trained supervisedly with text transcriptions, while the other two models were trained without supervision.
 These are
     * difference due to the model sizes and the amount of training data used
-* the two loss functions and the two class weights.
-Generally speaking, different loss functions and class weights yields models that have different preferences for major and minor classes.
-Specifically, when training with the
+* the two loss functions and the two class weights
+  * Generally: different loss functions and class weights yields models that have different preferences for major and minor classes
   * class weights
-    * uniform class weights, model-6 and the model-7 show good performance on UA but poor performance on WA
+    * uniform class weights, model-6 and the model-7 show
+      good performance on UA but poor performance on WA
-    * Comparing model-7 and model-5, the prior-based class weights give more attention to minor classes, causing a significant improvement in WA but a large drop in UA.
-This means that
+    * Comparing model-7 and model-5, the prior-based class weights give more attention to minor classes ~>
+      * significant improvement in WA but a large drop in UA
     * ie the prior-based class weights improve the performance on the minor classes, but sacrificing the performance on the major classes.
-The per- formance drop may be due to model-5 over-fitting on major classes.
-The
+The per- formance drop may be due to over-fitting on major classes
-  * focal loss: comparing model-1 and model-5, which shows that
+  * focal loss: comparing model-1 and model-5 shows that
     * focal loss helps model-1 reach a better balance between major & minor